 What would I need to do?

 All food, litter and equipment is provided.
 You would need to be able to get to Elland, HX5 to collect food, treatments and supplies.
-Fosterers need to be able to take the cat to vet appointments and administer medication.
+Food and litter is collected in bulk so would need to be collected in a car, there is too much to be managed on public transport.
+Fosterers need to be able to take the cat to vet appointments.
+Again, this would need to be in a car.
+Cats can not be taken to the vets on public transport.
+Fosterers will sometimes need to administer medication prescribed by the vet.
 Full support is given.
 We use Donaldsons vets for all appointments so you must be able to get any foster cats to a branch of Donaldsons for neutering, vaccinations and medical care as needed.
 There may be occasions where they need to be seen at the Mirfield branch.
 Appointments can generally be made at a day and time to suit you unless the cat needs emergency care.

 Will I be made to take ANY cat?